Ganeshn15/Day1_OSI/README.md

 primary zone: its a file where actual dns records are saved and managed; All the records can be changed here Secondary zone: file acts as a read-only of primary zone;acts as a backup and improves response time for clients DNSSEC,DNS OVER HTTPS(DoH), DNS OVER TLS(DoT)
+# Day3_linux
+SSH is used to securely login/access the computer remotely basic commands: ls-lists all the files cat-opens a file du-gives disk usage of a file du filename find- helps to find/filter out the files or directories based on filetype, size, modified time, permissions etc file- gives the type of file(not only the extension) file filename
+**dashed filenames:**
+ex:"-sample.txt"
+use delimiter in this case; anything followed by "--" is considered as filename
+ex: cat -- -sample.txt(to open -sample.txt)
+use ./ followed by filename to tell terminal that dashed filename is in current directory use \ to make terminal skip considering the space **Hidden file:** filename starting with period(.) are considered as hidden file use -a to list all the files including hidden files -la to list all files including permissions
+-A to list all files along with hidden files excluding (.)&(..) files filtering the files based on filetype and size find . -type f -size xxxc
+. speacifies find from current directory f is a file d is directory xxx is filesize